What is the ICD-10 Code for Unspecified Dementia?

 Understanding ICD-10 Codes

-It's important to note that the term 'Unspecified dementia' is used when the type of dementia cannot be determined or when the healthcare provider does not have enough information to specify the type of dementia.
+It is important to note that the term 'Unspecified dementia' is used when the type of dementia cannot be determined or when the healthcare provider does not have enough information to specify the type.
 This code is typically used in general medical settings.
+When behavioral disturbances are present, the code F03.91 should be used instead.

 Importance of Accurate Coding